asoraledecnal/vantage/README.md

     *   `POST /api/login`: Authenticates users and manages sessions.
     *   `POST /api/logout`: Securely terminates user sessions.
     *   `GET /api/check_session`: Verifies a user's logged-in status.
+*   **Feedback System:**
+    *   `POST /api/contact`: Allows users to submit feedback, which is saved to the database and sent to an administrator email address via SMTP.
 *   **Protected Endpoints:** All diagnostic tools require a valid user session.
-*   **Input Validation:** Implements strict validation on all user inputs (e.g., hostnames, ports) to prevent command injection and other attacks.
+*   **Enhanced Input Validation:** Implements strict validation on all user inputs (e.g., hostnames, ports) to prevent command injection and other attacks, now centralized for individual lookup routes.
+*   **Domain Research Tool (`/api/domain`):** Provides a combined lookup for WHOIS, DNS, and IP Geolocation. **Note:** The network speed test is now a standalone feature due to its longer execution time.
 *   **Database:** Uses PostgreSQL via Flask-SQLAlchemy for reliable data persistence.
 *   **Security Measures:**
     *   Passwords are hashed with Flask-Bcrypt.